grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 To be honest, *Curseborne* isn't bad.
 It has some nice elements and perhaps I should reserve judgement until it's had time to bed in.
 A few good supplements can turn a game line around, or elaborate on the original designers intentions to reveal a better game beneath.

 What it isn't is a beginner's game.
 I'm not sure new player's could properly consume it without the complicated historical context of the *World of Darkness* game lines that came before.
 Is *Curseborne* more complicated than *Dungeons & Dragons 5th Edition*?
 No. Could it easily be a lot simpler?
 Absolutely.

+I'm sure I will (or have) become obsessed with *Curseborne* and scour every book they publish for more clues as to What My Deal Is with urban fantasy.